johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 - Meditation is the art of recognizing again and again and again that you are not who you think you are.
 (Its that simple)

 - You are not having an experience, you are an experience.
 Recognizing that is Meditation.

+- DFW This is water
+   The trick is keeping the truth up front in daily conscious".
+   Learning how to think really means being aware enough to choose what you pay attention to and to **choose** how you construct meaning from experience.